Andrew-Pynch/nvim-ctx-dump/README.md

 ![image](https://github.com/user-attachments/assets/0be19875-123e-485a-b6cd-404fc139c278)

+- Copy only the file paths to the clipboard (without file contents)
 - Clear the entire context when needed
 - Automatically saves context between Neovim sessions
 - Project-scoped contexts (contexts are separate for each working directory)